Neural network architectures using min-plus algebra for solving certain high dimensional optimal control problems and Hamilton-Jacobi PDEs: Implementations of the abstract neural network architectures

 and the source term $f$ in~\eqref{eqt:def_quad_L_f} reads

 The corresponding HJ PDE is in the form of~\eqref{eqt: HJ_quadratic_terminal} where the Hamiltonian is defined by

 With these coefficients, the differential equations for $P_i$, $\bq_i$ and $r_i$ read

 for each $t\in (0,T)$.
-The running cost~\eqref{eqt:eg2_L} involves a discount factor of $-1$.
+The running cost~\eqref{eqt:eg2_L} involves a discount factor of $1$.
 If the terminal cost was similarly discounted, we would expect to see this appear in the HJ PDE as a $-V$ term, see, e.g.,~\cite[Section~III.3.1]{Bardi1997Optimal}.

 In what follows, we show the viscosity solution $\VNN$, the optimal controls $\optu$, and the optimal trajectories $\optx$ computed using the neural network implementations depicted in Figs.~\ref{fig: nn_V_RK4} and~\ref{fig: nn_u_RK4}.
-We show two numerical results on the following two cases \begin{enumerate} \item A one dimensional case: $n=1$, $m=2$, and $\J$ is defined by
+We solve a $16$ dimensional problem: $n=16$, $m=4$, and $\J$ is defined by~\eqref{eqt:J_min_Ji}, where $\J_1,\J_2,\J_3,\J_4\colon\R^{16}\to\R$ are defined by